Writing a good bio is hard.

-Bios are hard to craft, but they are also one of the most effective pieces of marketing you can create when you get it right.
+Whether they’re concluding an article you’ve written or they’re inside your Twitter bio, LinkedIn profile, or any other social media account, bios are hard to craft.
+But, they are also one of the most effective pieces of marketing you can create when you get it right.

-Write your best bio ever and your audience will be intrigued.
+You now know how to write a bio your audience will love.
 They’ll want to know more and they won’t be able to resist your free offer.

 They’ll see you as a credible, personable problem-solver.
 Their problem-solver.

-And they’ll click through to your site, ready and willing to hand over their email address to their new blogging superhero.
+And they’ll click through to your personal website, ready and willing to hand over their email address to their new blogging superhero.